When is the Best Time to Visit the Egyptian Pyramids in 2026?

 3. Cairo Jazz Festival

 Nowadays, the Cairo Jazz Festival is a famous musical event worldwide.
 It is held every year in March.
 This music festival brings the world’s best musicians to perform.
 Cairo Jazz Festival is one of the best festivals in Egypt.
-All the musical performances are organized in three locations: the Cairo Jazz Club, Darb 1718, and Room Art Space.
+All musical performances are held at three locations: the Cairo Jazz Club, Darb 1718, and Room Art Space.
 But don’t miss the Cairo Jazz Club performance.

 4. Leylet en Nuktah

-In June every year, Egyptians gather on the banks of the river to have picnics.
+Every June, Egyptians gather on the banks of the river for picnics.
 Leylet en Nuktah is an ancient festival and is still in vogue today.
 The festival is for female sacrifices to the gods, thanking them for the gardens obtained by the Nile River.
 Some families camp and party on the streets.

 Read Best Tours of Ireland for senior citizens